LDexter/DavinCC/README.md

   - Risk arg: `-r0.5`, for risk factor (0-1)
   - Cutoff arg: `-c10`, for reply cutoff (1-42 and 0 for infinite)
   - Tokens arg: `-t100`, for token count (1-4000)
+- `[PER]`, to switch personalities on-demand
+  - Greet arg: `-gstandard`, for the new personality
+  - Replay arg: `-rtrue`, to gain personality-accurate context by parsing all prompts within cutoff scope
 - `[IMG]`, to generate an image with [DALL-CC](https://github.com/LDexter/DALL-CC) using DavinCC's reply
   - Number arg: `-n1`, to specify the number of gens on the same reply (1-10)
   - Size arg: `-smd`, for image size (sm: small, md: medium, lg: large)